 On the left side of the canvas, we collect information.
 See the summary of the product discovery here (pains and motivations), the AARRR funnel analysis and the competitor analysis.

-To summarize, a product strategy should contain a strategy statement or the main goal, a plan to get there and some checkpoints ont the way.
+To summarize, a product strategy should contain a strategy statement or the main goal, a plan to get there and some checkpoints on the way.

 Conclusion: do the UX workshop that fits your current design phase

-They help ensure the members understand this information and develop a common understanding about goals.
+They help ensure the members understand this information and develop a common understanding of goals.
 The UX workshops help develop frameworks for working together, which smooths out the whole design process.

 There are other UX workshops we haven’t discussed here.
 A look&feel discovery workshop, for example, can help your design team to establish a style guide or build the basics of a design system.